thednainus/sarscov2simulations/README.md

 #"#error "*** C++11 compiler required; enable C++11 mode in your compiler, or use an earlier version of Armadillo"
 # then type type in R the following (but first remove the comment symbol #) and then try install phydynR again
 # Sys.setenv("PKG_CXXFLAGS"="-std=c++11")
+# if you still get an error, you may need to try
+# install_github("emvolz-phylodynamics/phydynR", force = TRUE)

 # to install this R package